Obliquey/StuMP3d/DESCRIPTION.md

     - How do I get the information around the songs and album to the client-side?
 Currently, I am extracting it all in the router, so as to deal with less information on the client.
 Dunno how well that will work, but that's what I'm rolling with for now.
         - That is how I decided to keep doing it.
 However, I have a small issue of my array-extraction server-side for some reason creates undefined items, which breaks my code before I send it to the client.
 For now, I've restricted the randomizer to retrieving array.length - 1, because the undefined item was always last.

+    - Had to reformat to a mobile-first design AFTER buidling the whole project.
+The biggest issue was recreating the table in the user-page, moving it from a side-by-side flow (grid rows) to an above-and-under flow (grid-columns).
+The table I originally built was wayyyy to wide for mobile devices and unfortunatly wasn't responsive.
+What I created STILL isn't responsive, but oh well.
+I really don't see this to be an app people use on their computers much, so if it's primarily mobile-friendly then we're good.